Palli-Moon/ticketing/README.md

 **NOTE:** A default command can not be changed once set, you have to create a new container to have a different default command.

 See [here](redis-image/README.md) for build and image making commands.

+# Kubernetes

+- `kubectl apply -f asdf.yaml` process config file.
+- `kubectl apply -f k8s` can also be applied to directories.
+- `kubectl get pods` lists pods.
+Similar to `docker ps`.
+- `kubectl get deployments` lists deployments.
+- `kubectl exec -it PODNAME -- COMMAND` run a command in the pod.
+Similar to `docker exec`.
+- `kubectl logs PODNAME` retrieves STDOUT logs from the pod.
+Similar to `docker logs`.
+- `kubectl delete pod PODNAME` deletes given pod.
+- `kubectl delete deployment DEPLNAME` deletes given deployment.
+- `kubectl describe pod PODNAME` prints some information about the pod.
+- `kubectl describe deployment DEPLNAME` prints some information about the deployment.

+# Gitbash Alias

+`code ~/.bashrc` to edit gitbashrc file and add `alias k="kubectl"` to alias _kubectl_ to _k_.